B2.7 Multiply and divide integers, using appropriate strategies, in various contexts.

 Representation using a pattern:

-Source : Grandes idées pour l’enseignement des mathématiques – 9 à 14 ans, Marian Small, p.
+Source: translated from Grandes idées pour l’enseignement des mathématiques – 9 à 14 ans, Marian Small, p.
 102.

-Some generalizations the student can make:
+Some generalizations the students can make:

 • There are conventions for expressing multiplication to make algebraic expressions clearer.